Pegasus (spyware): Germany

 Pegasus is in use by German Federal Criminal Police Office (BKA).
-BKA acquired Pegasus in 2019 with "utmost secrecy", and despite hesitations from its legal council.
+BKA acquired Pegasus in 2019 with "utmost secrecy", despite hesitations from its legal council.
 The use of Pegasus by BKA was later revealed by German media.
+Sources from Germany's security services have told journalists that Germany's iteration of Pegasus spyware features built-in safeguards to prevent abuse and comply with EU privacy laws.
+However, officials have not publicly confirmed or elaborated on this.

+In February 2023, the independent Russian journalist and Putin critic Galina Timchenko had her iPhone infected with Pegasus while located in Berlin.

 Hungary

 The government of Viktor Orbán authorized the use of Pegasus by Hungarian intelligence and law enforcement services to target the government's political opponents.
 The Orbán government has been accused of using it to spy on members of media as well as on Hungarian opposition.
 According to the findings released in July 2021, journalists and managers of media holdings appear to have been spied on by the Hungarian government with Pegasus.
 Phone numbers of at least 10 lawyers, at least 5 journalists, and an opposition politician were included on a leaked list of potential Pegasus surveillance targets.

 In November 2021, Lajos Kósa, head of a parliamentary defense and law enforcement committee, was the first Hungarian senior official who acknowledged that the country's Interior Ministry purchased and used Pegasus.
 Kósa admitted that Hungary had indeed purchased and used Pegasus, stating "I don't see anything objectionable in it [...] large tech companies carry out much broader monitoring of citizens than the Hungarian state does."